Dillonzellis/.dotfiles/README.md

 # Dotfiles

-This repository contains my personal dotfiles, which are configurations for the development tools I use daily.
-It includes setups for Neovim, Tmux (with Tmuxifier), and the Zsh configuration file.
+This repo holds my personal configurations for Neovim, Tmux (with Tmuxifier), and Zsh.
+It's the backbone of my development environment, tailored over time to fit my workflow.

-## Contents
+## What's Inside

-- **Neovim**: My custom Neovim setup for an enhanced coding experience, including plugins, themes, and custom settings.
+- **Neovim**: Forked from kickstart.nvim enhanced with plugins, themes, and some custom settings.
-- **Tmux**: Configuration for Tmux to enable session management and customization, making terminal usage more efficient and organized.
+- **Tmux**: Session management and customization for a more organized terminal use.
-- **Tmuxifier**: Layout configurations for Tmux, allowing predefined window and pane setups.
+- **Tmuxifier**: Predefined window and pane setups for Tmux through layouts.
-- **Zshrc**: My Zsh configuration file for a customized terminal experience, including aliases, functions, and prompt customization.
+- **Zshrc**: Additional settings for tmux, bun, PATH stuff, and aliases.

-## Installation
+## Getting Started

-To use these configurations, you can clone the repository and symlink the files to their appropriate locations in your home directory.
+To adopt or explore my setup:

 ```bash
 git clone git@github.com:Dillonzellis/.dotfiles.git ~/dotfiles